henningheyen/PredictingSchizophrenia/README.md

 # PredictingSchizophrenia
 The objective of this project is to utilize grey matter measurements obtained from structural MRI brain scans to create a predictor that can differentiate between schizophrenic patients and healthy controls.
 This project is part of a [UCL RAMP](https://ramp.studio/problems/brain_anatomy_schizophrenia) challenge.

+To run the notebook locally just install all required packages:

+`pip install -r requirements.txt`

 I am comparing three models:
 - Logistic Regression
 - Random Forrest